 This week, we feature our very first book review.

-At CaringBridge, we’re all about finding ways to care for and support each other, both at CaringBridge.org and on our Amplifier Hub, our online volunteer community.
+At CaringBridge, we’re all about finding ways to care for and support each other.
 And we know that support can come in many forms — including the recommendation of a thoughtful, inspiring book.

 CaringBridge volunteer Liz DeKlavon recently finished Bloom by Kelle Hampton and found that the author’s depiction of her family’s health journey, and the important role her personal network played throughout it, reflected what many have experienced through CaringBridge.
 This is why we chose to share it with you here.
 We’d love to hear what you think!